What is Breast Augmentation?

 Over time implants may fail and the silicone gel may leak out.
 Whilst this may cause symptoms and will result in re-operation to remove and replace the implants there is no evidence that a ruptured breast implant itself causes ill health.
 Small quantities of silicone may leave your implants and will be taken up in the lymph glands and possibly elsewhere.
 If this were to occur it is usually does not cause any problems and removal is rarely necessary and needs to be balanced against risks of surgery.

-Preparing for breast augmentation surgery
+Preparing for your breast augmentation Manchester surgery

 The majority of boob jobs require a general anaesthetic.
 Your health is a prime importance and any cosmetic surgery should be postponed if you are unwell for any reason.
 It is important that if anything changes with your health that you make contact with us.
 You should ideally stop smoking 6 weeks prior to surgery and stop taking aspirin, anti-inflammatory drugs and herbal supplements before surgery.
 You may need preoperative tests prior to surgery, which we will arrange if required.
 You will generally experience discomfort following the surgery and should aim to be off work for at least 2 weeks depending on the type of work you do.